-If a purchase option agreement has not been executed, acquisition application packages must include Willing Seller letters from each person on the title.
+All acquisition packages must include Willing Seller letters from each person on the title.
 The letter must include the following information and be signed and dated by the legal owner(s) of each parcel to be acquired.

 (Sample -- Willing Seller Letter)